How to Grow Basil Indoors

 Basil thrives in a warm, bright location, such as a south-facing window that is sunny for most of the day.
 If you don't have a suitable window, use a grow light.
 There are lots of options.
-My favorite is our full-spectrum Coltura LED Grow Frame.
-The sleek, low-profile design allows me to grow robust, healthy plants in small dark spaces and frames the plants beautifully.
+My favorite is our full-spectrum Bamboo Home LED Grow Light.
+The sleek, furniture-quality design allows me to grow robust, healthy plants anywhere in your home or office.

 Use scissors to thin crowded seedlings.

 - Keep the soil moist, but not soaking wet.
 If the plants start to look crowded as they grow, use scissors to thin them out.
 Snip the extra seedlings at the soil line and enjoy them in a salad.